Canon 800D versus Nikon D5600

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - Less heavy: Has a lower weight (by 67g or 13 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (970 versus 600) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in November 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the D5600 emerges as the winner of the match-up (6 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5600 emerges as the winner of the match-up (5 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.